STS-68: October 5, 1994 (Flight Day 6)

-On Wednesday, October 5, 1994, at 8 am CDT, STS-68 MCC Status Report # 9 reports: Space Radar Laboratory scientists received some images of Japan, near the location of Monday nights earthquake, but any evidence of the natural disaster was not immediately noticeable.
+On Wednesday, October 5, 1994, at 8 am CDT, STS-68 MCC Status Report #9 reported:

+Space Radar Laboratory scientists received some images of Japan, near the location of Monday nights earthquake, but any evidence of the natural disaster was not immediately noticeable.
 Other radar observations during the night included studies of other volcanoes including Mt.
 Pinatubo in the Philippines, Cotopaxi in Ecuador, and Teide in the Canary Islands.

 Radar images processed on the ground included images of Pasadena, California, with sufficient clarity make the Rose Bowl distinguishable, as well as images of Washington State and Yellowstone National Park, both showing scars from forest fires.

 During the night, the crew reported a missing thermal tile around one of the overhead windows of the orbiter.
 The tile apparently came off recently since crew members look out the window often to perform the visual observations that accompany radar operations.
 Flight controllers report that, while the tile is missing, the underlying thermal blanket is still intact.

 Astronaut Linda Godwin, who served as the payload commander on the first Space Radar Laboratory mission in April, briefed the crew from the payload control room about 4:30 am Wednesday, commemorating the tenth anniversary of Challengers 41-G mission, which carried the Spaceborne Imaging Radar (SIR-B) and the Measurement of Air Pollution by Satellite (MAPS).
 She also noted the first flight aboard a Shuttle of that radar-imaging equipment on Columbia in November 1981.